JakubTabor/Unsupervised_Learning/README.md

 # Next i come to the part of PCA, i use the graph for visual explanation
 * To do this i use mglearn module and then plt function, to represent it on my dataset

+# Then i gonna figure our out the optimal number of clusters